rajeshvkothari/oom/GIN_README_2508.md

 - Verify nonrtric model:

-  - Verify that all pods are running using following command on bonap-server:
+  - Verify that all pods are running using following command on Bonap Server:
     ```sh
 	$ kubectl get pods -n nonrtric
 	```